I love baking. I love food. I love creating.

-These cookies are a fine creation indeed.
-YES.
-I wanted to make a healthy snack-type-dessert and these definitely followed through well.
+I wanted to make a healthy snack-type-dessert.
 These essentially can be edible cookie dough dip too, as some may be familiar with the ever so popular chickpea cookie dough substitution.
 If you’d like to just make the cookie dough dip, leave out the baking powder as it would be unnecessary.
-Then eat immediately
+Then eat immediately ;)

-I added some freshly ground flax seeds for nutritional content, plus I wanted to open my new bag of flaxseeds from Trader Joe’s..
-I grounded up 1/4 cup and saved the rest in a sealed container in the freezer.
+I added some freshly ground flax seeds.
+I ground up 1/4 cup and saved the rest in a sealed container in the freezer.
 I’ll use them later in my yogurt.
-You may omit these if they are not making an appearance in your kitchen at the moment.
-Read more on flaxseeds here.
+You may omit these if you don’t have.

-Check out the awesome raw honey comb my parent’s brought me back from North Carolina..
+Check out the awesome honey comb my parent’s brought me back from North Carolina..

-For the chocolate chips, I decided to use a healthy version of M&M’s that I purchased at Whole Foods as a random ingredient that I wanted to inspire me in baking.
+For the chocolate chips, I decided to use a healthier version of M&M’s that I purchased at Whole Foods as a random ingredient that I wanted to inspire me in baking.

 These Sunspire Sundrops (sounds so lovely) are colored with beet juice, beta carotene, and caramel coloring.
-Beta carotene is an antioxidant that our bodies take in as Vitamin A. It is also the source of color that is provided to yellow and orange fruits and vegetables.
 There is no palm oil or other common hydrogenated oil in these candies.
 The only downside about this more natural M&M is that the color is a tad faded (as you can see) and in baking does not come out the most visually appealing, but honestly I’d take nutrition over appearance any day.
 They tasted perfect in these cookies and taste superb in general.
 You may use normal chocolate chips or even leave them out completely.
 I think the cookies tasted wonderful sans the chocolate too.

 scant 2 cups cooked chickpeas (garbanzo beans) or 1 can chickpeas, drained and rinsed well! (no salt added)